Oncoplastic & breast reconstructive surgery

-Early in the process, you'll meet with a plastic surgeon to devise a plan for your reconstructive surgery.
-Your surgeon will pay close attention to your treatment plan and personal goals for reconstruction, understanding the impact that removal and reconstruction of the breasts has on your overall health.
+Early in the process, you'll meet with a reconstructive plastic surgeon to devise a plan for your reconstructive surgery.
+Your surgeon will pay close attention to your treatment plan and personal goals for reconstruction, understanding the impact that removal and reconstruction of the breasts may have on your overall health.
 If immediate reconstruction is not possible, your surgeon and care team will devise a strategy to help you achieve safe and effective breast reconstruction at an appropriate time.

 Your care team also understands that breast cancer surgery may have psychological consequences.
 Changes to your physical shape and form may raise concerns about your sexuality and womanhood.
 Depending on your needs and preferences, your care team may include mind-body therapists, image enhancement specialists and spiritual counselors to help address these issues and enhance your overall well-being.